×

 When we asked expats and global nomads about the quality of medical care in Amsterdam, they replied:

 "Amsterdam offers a wide range of medical services for its residents.
 The city has a number of hospitals, clinics, and medical centers that provide quality care for a variety of medical needs.
 The city also has a number of specialized medical centers that focus on specific areas such as cardiology, neurology, and oncology.
 Additionally, Amsterdam has a number of pharmacies and health stores that provide a variety of over-the-counter medications and health products.
-The city also has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical care to residents," wrote one expat living in Amsterdam.
+The city also has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical care to residents," remarked one expat living in Amsterdam.

 Are healthcare and health insurance expensive in Amsterdam?

 "Healthcare and health insurance in Amsterdam can be expensive.
 The cost of healthcare in the Netherlands is among the highest in Europe, and the cost of health insurance is also high.
 The cost of health insurance is based on income, and those with higher incomes pay more for health insurance.
-Additionally, the cost of healthcare services can vary depending on the type of service and the provider," remarked one expat living in Amsterdam.
+Additionally, the cost of healthcare services can vary depending on the type of service and the provider," mentioned an expat living in Amsterdam.

 Learn MoreGet Quote